remult/remult/examples/nextjs-todo/README.md

 ## Learn More

-To learn more about remult and Next.js checkout remult's [Next.js tutorial](http://remult.dev/tutorials/react-next/)
+To learn more about remult and SolidStart checkout remult's [SolidStart tutorial](http://remult.dev/tutorials/react-next/)